Basic Programs & Services for People with Disabilities

 Project IMPACT / Massachusetts Rehabilitation Commission

-Berkshire, Franklin, Hampden, Hampshire, Middlesex and Worcester counties.
+For Berkshire, Essex, Franklin, Hampden, Hampshire, Middlesex and Worcester counties.
 The remaining counties of Massachusetts are covered by Project IMPACT

 Boston, MA 02210-1616